ethereumproject/go-ethereum/README.md

 __You can specify this subdirectory__ with `--chain=mycustomnet`.

-> __Migrating__: If you have existing data created prior to the [3.4 Release](https://github.com/ellaism/go-ellaism/releases), geth will attempt to migrate your existing standard ETC data to this structure.
-To learn more about managing this migration please read our [3.4 release notes on our Releases page](https://github.com/ellaism/go-ellaism/wiki/Release-3.4.0-Notes).

 ### Full node on the main Ethereum network

 ```
 $ geth
 ```

 It's that easy!
-This will establish an ETC blockchain node and download ("sync") the full blocks for the entirety of the ETC blockchain. __However__, before you go ahead with plain ol' `geth`, we would encourage reviewing the following section...
+This will establish an Ellaism blockchain node and download ("sync") the full blocks for the entirety of the Ellaism blockchain. __However__, before you go ahead with plain ol' `geth`, we would encourage reviewing the following section...

 #### :speedboat: `--fast`

-The most common scenario is users wanting to simply interact with the Ethereum Classic network: create accounts; transfer funds; deploy and interact with contracts, and mine.
+The most common scenario is users wanting to simply interact with the Ellaism network: create accounts; transfer funds; deploy and interact with contracts, and mine.
 For this particular use-case the user doesn't care about years-old historical data, so we can _fast-sync_ to the current state of the network.
 To do so:

 ```
 $ geth --fast